Communication-Efficient Local Decentralized SGD Methods: Related Work

-\paragraph{Most related work.} Our work is most closely related with ones in~\cite{wang2018cooperative,wang2019matcha}.
-Specifically, \citet{wang2018cooperative} proposed PD-SGD that can also combine decentralization and local updates.
+Our work is most closely related with ones in~\cite{wang2018cooperative,wang2019matcha}.
+Specifically, \cite{wang2018cooperative} proposed PD-SGD that can also combine decentralization and local updates.
 However, they only considered the case of one step of decentralized SGD after a fixed number of local updates.
 Moreover, they analyzed PD-SGD by assuming all worker nodes have access to the underlying distribution (hence data are identically distributed).
-The algorithm shown in Figure~\ref{fig:pdsgd} is an extension of PD-SGD by introducing a new parameter (i.e., $I_2$) of controlling the length of decentralized SGDs. $I_2$ helps us better balance the communication-computation trade-off.

-MATCHA~\cite{wang2019matcha} makes communication happen only among a random small portion of worker nodes at each round\footnote{Specifically, they first decompose the network topology into joint matchings (or subgraphs), then randomly activates a small portion of matchings.}.
-When no node is activated, local updates come in.
-Consequently, the theory of MATCHA is formulated for random connection matrices (i.e., $\W_t$ in our case) and does not straightforwardly extend to a deterministic sequence of $\W_t$.
-Our work mainly studies a deterministic sequence of $\W_t$ but could also extend to random sequences.
+MATCHA~\cite{wang2019matcha} makes communication happen only among a random small portion of worker nodes at each round.\footnote{Specifically, they first decompose the network topology into joint matchings (or subgraphs), then randomly activates a small portion of matchings.} When no node is activated, local updates come in.
+Consequently, the theory of MATCHA is formulated for random connection matrices (i.e., $\W$ in our case) and does not straightforwardly extend to a deterministic sequence of $\W$.
+Our work mainly studies a deterministic sequence of $\W$ but could also extend to random sequences.